CMS-HGCAL/reco-prodtools/README.md

 equally spaced by Delta, the arc-distance between two consecutive vertices over the circle of radius R. Also, there is the `--pointing` option which if used particles will be produced parallel to the beamline,  otherwise they will be pointing to (0,0,0).
 Furthermore, there is the `--overlapping` option that if used then particles will be generated in a window [phiMin,phiMax], [rMin,rMax], otherwise with a DeltaPhi=Delta/R.
-Another option is `--randomShoot` which if used will shoot a random number of particles.
-However, this option should be used alongside the `--nRandomPart` in order for the gun to know the upper limit on how many particles to shoot.
+Another options is `--nRandomPart` which, when set to a value > 0, will tell to gun to shoot a random number of particles in the range [1, nRandomPart].
 The `--nRandomPart` option shouldn't be confused with the size of the `--partID` option, since with `--partID` we are setting the particles we are interesting in producing, while with `--nRandomPart` we are randomly choosing the number we want to shoot out of those `--partID` ids.
 Apart from producing multiple particles, this gun could also produce a single particle wherever the user wishes, having always the nice feature of assigning to the vertex the time required to travel from (0,0,0) to the desired location.
 This could be useful e.g. when someone wants to shoot straight to the scintillator part.
 Keep in mind that in this case there is no sense of